- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - The diagnosis of papillary thyroid cancer with distant spread in the body is an indication for radioactive iodine treatment.

-- Total thyroidectomy should be performed for the diagnosis of papillary thyroid cancer with distant spread.
+- Total thyroidectomy should be performed for the diagnosis of papillary thyroid cancer with distant spread, in most instances.

 - The diagnosis of papillary thyroid cancer involving distant sites in the body is frequently associated with cancers that have spread to the neck lymph nodes.
 We have written several pages and also have videos so that you can understand how effective and well tolerated these comprehensive neck surgeries are in treating patients with thyroid cancer.